Close Menu

 • Maintain consistency: if you start describing someone as serious, keep that trait through the paragraph.

-See also Opposite Of Exhale: A Complete Guide to Its Meaning, Usage, and Variations
+See also The Opposite of List: A Complete Guide to Understanding and Using the Concept Effectively

 Examples of Proper Usage: